-The intent of this blog is to provide insights into the area of wellness and self-regulation as well as an informational hub to facilitate discussion and the development of formative ideas in the areas of student and teacher wellness.
+It is the intent of this and my (Stace's) future blog posts to provide insights into the area of wellness and self-regulation as well as an informational hub to facilitate discussion and the development of formative ideas in the areas of student and teacher wellness.

 I have been a district-level teaching consultant in the area of education and social-emotional learning.
 I provide a northern Canadian lens which provides a unique perspective to wellness, given the significant seasonal light and remoteness which negatively impact health and wellness.